ansonla3/consensysProject/README.md

 **If you want to get some ETH in testnet, go to https://faucet.rinkeby.io/**

 The smart contract has been deployed to the Rinkeby testnet.
-Please do the following steps to interact with the smart contract.
+Please do the following steps to start the app & interact with the smart contract.

 * Download the project, `git clone https://github.com/ansonla3/consensysProject`
 * `cd consensysProject`